Henry Erskine, 3rd Lord Cardross: Background

 Erskine was the eldest son of David Erskine, 2nd Lord Cardross, by his first wife, Anne, who was fifth daughter of Sir Thomas Hope, king's advocate.
 The title of Lord Cardross was originally conferred on the first Earl of Mar, and, in accordance with the right with which he was invested of conferring it on any of his heirs male, it was granted by him to his second son Henry, along with the barony of Cardross.
-By his father young Erskine had been educated in the principles of the covenanters, and at an early period distinguished himself by his opposition to the administration of Lauderdale.
+By his father young Erskine had been educated in the principles of the Covenanters, and at an early period distinguished himself by his opposition to the administration of Lauderdale and the official Church of Scotland.
 In this he was strongly supported by his wife, Catherine, youngest of the two daughters and coheiresses of Sir William Stewart of Kirkhill.

-On account of his wife's determination to have a Presbyterian chaplain to perform worship in her own house he was fined 4,000l. of which he paid 1,000l., and after an attempt to obtain a remission for the balance he was, 5 August 1675, committed to the prison of Edinburgh, where he remained for four years.
-In May of the same year, when, during his absence in Edinburgh, conventicles were being held near Cardross, a party of guards in search of a covenanter named John King entered his house at midnight, broke into his chests, and after acting with great rudeness towards his wife placed a guard on it.
+On account of his wife's determination to have a Presbyterian chaplain to perform worship in her own house, he was fined 4,000l. of which he paid 1,000l.
+After an attempt to obtain a remission for the rest of the fine he was, on 5 August 1675, committed to the prison of Edinburgh, where he remained for four years.
+During his absence in Edinburgh, illegal conventicle meetings were being held near Cardross.
+A party of guards in search of a covenanter named John King entered Cardross' house at midnight, broke into his chests, and after acting with great rudeness towards his wife, placed a guard on it.